-The school medical room is based in the Brescia building, the School Medical Welfare officer is on duty from 9 a.m. to 3.30p.m each day to deal with pupils who are unwell or have been hurt.
-The SMWO's lunch is from 12.20-12.40, if an emergency occurs during this time one of the other first aiders will be referred to.
+The school medical room is based in the Brescia building, the School Medical Welfare Officer is on duty from 9am to 3.30pm each day to deal with pupils who are unwell or have been hurt.
+The SMWO's lunch is from 12.30-1.15pm, if an emergency occurs during this time one of the other first aiders will be referred to.

 Students are asked not to bring packets of tablets to school, but medication may be handed in for use during the day.
-Asthma sufferers are asked to deposit a "spare" inhaler with School Medical Welfare officer in case of emergency.
-Parents will be asked to complete Appendix 7 and Appendix I so that a member of school staff can administer the medicine.
+Asthma sufferers are asked to deposit a "spare" inhaler with the School Medical Welfare officer in case of emergency.
+Parents will be asked to complete all school forms through google and Appendix 2 so that a member of school staff can administer the medicine.